Have you checked this latest 31-point SEO checklist?

 Link Building Checklist

-This is undoubted the most challenging task in your SEO efforts.
+This is undoubtedly the most challenging task in your SEO efforts.
 It is something that you don’t have the complete control.
 So, let’s check out these time-tested tips.

 - Duplicate your competitor’s links

-Your competitor’s links might have some backlinks.
-If your website gets linked to your competitor, it will be beneficial for him to link back you too.
+Your competitors might have some backlinks.
+If a website is linked to your competitor, it will be beneficial for you if you manage to place a link there.